DavidSchinazi/draft-schinazi-httpbis-transport-auth/draft-schinazi-httpbis-transport-auth.md

 # Header Field Definition {#header-definition}

-The "Transport-Authentication" header allows a user agent to authenticate its transport connection with an origin server.
+The "Transport-Authentication" header allows a user agent to authenticate with an origin server.

 ~~~
   Transport-Authentication = tpauth-scheme *( OWS ";" OWS param )